 Women and Whiskey are not a common combination.
 Whiskey is generally considered to be a strong drink and thus naturally associated with masculinity.
 More often than not, there is a perception that women who drink whiskey are heavy drinkers.
-It is not uncommon for a lady to order a whiskey at the bar and the male counterpart orders wine then they have their orders swapped based on the basic assumption that wine, which is considered a mild drink should be a woman’s drink and vice versa.
-But times have changed and women seem to have recognized and appreciate the taste of Whiskeys from around the world.
+It is not uncommon for a lady to order a whiskey at the bar and the male counterpart orders wine then they have their orders swapped based on the basic assumption that wine, which is considered a mild drink, should be a woman’s drink and vice versa.
+But times have changed and women seem to have recognized and appreciated the taste of Whiskeys around the world.

 Even though whiskey has not been widely associated with women, in history, some distillers have been run by women.
 Scotland seems to be in the lead for making women appreciate the taste of whiskey by having some of their brands have female brand ambassadors including Glenmorangie Single Malt, whose global brand ambassador is Karen Fullerton.
 Glenmorangie’s first female Scottish brand ambassador in the US.

 If the intention of having women associated with the distilling and marketing of Whiskeys was to make women appreciate Whiskey more, then it is paying off.
 Around the world, women have continuously appreciated the smoky, full-body taste of Whiskey.
 Consequently, women who enjoy whiskey have formed groups; globally, the “Women Who Whiskey “is an experimental whiskey club for women.
 In this club, women meet to taste great whiskeys and cocktail whiskeys.